telliott99/SimpleView/README.md

     }
 ```

-and call it through some variation on what we have above.
+and when necessary call it through some variation on what we have above.

-Well, that's it for this basic introduction.
+That's it for this basic introduction.
 Hope this is useful to you, I know it will be for me.